muyuhuatang/IsChatGPTBetter/README.md

 # IsChatGPTBetter
-Dataset repo for the paper \<Is ChatGPT Better than Human annotators\>, WWW 2023 short paper.
+Dataset repo for the paper \<Is ChatGPT Better than Human annotators?
+Potential and Limitations of ChatGPT in Explaining Implicit Hate Speech\>, WWW 2023 short paper.

 https://dl.acm.org/doi/abs/10.1145/3543873.3587368